-In 2020, the Association was actively involved in many outside industry activities to expand its reach to YBS farmers.
+In 2021, the Association was actively involved in many outside industry activities to expand its reach to YBS farmers.
 The Association sponsored and participated in several events and educational activities for the new generation market, including womens' and sustainable agriculture events.
 This participation and sponsorship provides opportunities for the Association to be exposed to non-traditional YBS farmers and share information about the Association's products and services.
-The Association also continued its support for YBS farmers by offering educational scholarships to participation in outside programs.

 The Association has remained supportive of youth-related organizations to help ensure a strong future for agriculture.
-The Association provided significant monetary and in-kind support of 4-H, FFA and other youth and young farmer organizations in 2020.
-Additionally, the Association offers programs such as AgChoice Scholars to develop future agricultural leaders.
+The Association provided significant monetary and in-kind support of 4-H, FFA and other youth and young farmer organizations in 2021.